Grevillea humifusa: Taxonomy

 Grevillea humifusa was first formally described in 1994 by Peter M. Olde and Neil R. Marriott in The Grevillea Book, from specimens collected by Olde near Eneabba in 1991.
 The specific epithet (humifusa) means "procumbent".

 Distribution and habitat

-Spreading grevillea is only known from a single population of about 1500 plants near Eneabba, where it grows in disturbed, open low woodland with Kennedia prostrata, species of Jacksonia, and Dianella revoluta.
-The land that the 1500 plants are found on comprises private pasture and adjoining road reserves.
+Spreading grevillea is only known from a single population of about 1500 plants near Eneabba, where it grows in disturbed, open low woodland on gravelly loam soils.
+The tree canopy of this habitat consists of Eucalyptus loxophleba and E. wandoo, while the undergrowth includes species such as Kennedia prostrata, Jacksonia sp. and Dianella revoluta.
+The land that these plants are found on comprises private pasture and adjoining road reserves.
+The species is likely endemic to this area, because despite a number of surveys, it has not been discovered elsewhere.